 Everyone understands that many of the Earth's resources are finite.
 We are currently completely reliant on fossil fuels, iron and other metals, minerals and even such basic commodities as sand to keep the modern world ticking over.
 Adding more consumers makes those resources run out faster.

 The Earth also provides for our needs with renewable resources, such as timber, clean water and air, healthy soils and wild fish consumed for food.
-However, our demands are so great that we are now using those resources at 1.7 times the rate that the Earth can renew them.
+However, our demands are so great that according to the Global Footprin Network, we are now using those resources at almost twice the rate that the Earth can renew them.
 That rate has increased continually since the 1970s and, unless thing change, we will require three Earths to supply our needs by 2050.
-(Source: Global Footprint Network)

 The UN's International Resources Panel has projected that resource use per person will be 71 per cent higher than today in 2050.

-However, every extra mouth to feed puts more pressure on our food supply.
+Every extra mouth to feed puts more pressure on our food supply.
 That is already under threat from multiple factors, including shortage of fresh water, soil depletion, decimated populations of insect pollinators and climate change.
 The UN currently projects that we will need 70% more food by 2050.
-In 2015, its Food and Agriculture Organization predicted that at the current rate of soil erosion, the Earth has less than 60 harvests left.
+Increasing agricultural production comes at a cost to nature, however.
+Habitat loss and exploitation are the two most significant threats to biodiversity - currently 80% of extinction threats to mammals and birds are due to agriculture.

 As with every environmental problem, while there are many solutions to pollution, adding more people to the population adds more polluters and makes those solutions less effective.
 While rich countries produce more plastic waste per person, for instance, poor regions where population growth outstrips the infrastructure to dispose of waste may contribute more plastic overall.